naninovel/docs/docs/api/index.md

 @arrange

 ; Place character with ID `Jenna` 15%, `Felix` 50% and `Mia` 85% away
-; from the left border of the screen.
+; from the left border of the scene.
 @arrange Jenna.15,Felix.50,Mia.85
 ```